kft2108/1006-Final-Project/README.md

 course.html: HTML file for the Course page.
 Includes a table of course codes and course names for classes that I am enrolled in this semester.
 At the bottom, there is a description of my favorite course.

 assignment.html: HTML file for the Assignments page.
 Includes a table of assignments and descriptions/learning goals for each.
 At the bottom is an explanation of my favorite assignment.

+data.html: HTML file containing COVID-19 data mined from https://www.worldometers.info/coronavirus/.
+All credits go to the site.